 Activity note: For participants that registered for the Grand Canyon Overflight; the scenic flight aboard the “Vistaliner” lasts about 45 minutes.
 The aircraft can comfortably carry 19 passengers.
 For more information regarding the Vistaliner and a complete listing of the aircraft's safety features and amenities, check out Grand Canyon Airlines equipment page at: www.grandcanyonairlines.com/equipment.

-Breakfast: At the lodge dining facility, use the new touchscreen menu stations to choose from a variety of options including scrambled eggs, pancakes, breakfast meats, oatmeal, yogurt, and fresh fruit, plus coffee, tea, juices, water.
+Breakfast: At the lodge dining facility.
+Breakfast buffet includes scrambled eggs, pancakes, breakfast meats, oatmeal, yogurt, and fresh fruit, plus coffee, tea, juices, water.

 Morning: Following breakfast, we will divide into two groups for the morning’s activities.
 For participants who signed up for the scenic canyon flight when registering for the program, board the van and ride to the Grand Canyon Airstrip to board the dual engine “Vistaliner” aircraft to set off for an aerial view of one of the Seven Natural Wonders of the World.
 The many hued spires, buttes and temples and the Colorado River will be spread out below you in dramatic fashion.
 The flight will make a broad loop that will include a swing past the forested North Rim.
-At the conclusion of our flight, we will return to the South Rim to reconvene with the rest of the group and enjoy free time for the rest of the day.
 Free Time.
 Participants who chose to exclude the scenic flight will be able to enjoy a day of free time to spend the time as you wish.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.
 A discussion and handout on free time options and activities will be included, with directions to many of Grand Canyon Village’s famous landmarks.
 Grand Canyon Village is home to the Kolb Brothers Photo Studio and many buildings designed by Fred Harvey designer Mary Jane Colter including the Bright Angel Lodge, Lookout Studio, and the Hopi House.
 To the east is the El Tovar Hotel, one of the great lodges in the National Park system.
 Constructed for the elite of the early 20th century, it is a National Historic Landmark and was once considered the most elegant hotel west of the Mississippi.

 Lunch: Lunch at the Maswik Cafe which is conveniently located near the Grand Canyon Village and scenic viewpoint shuttle buses.
 Set in a food court style - there will be a wide variety of entree, sides and beverage options.